ibm-cloud-docs/bare-metal/bm-activity-tracker-events.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
-{:external: .exernal}

 # Activity Tracker events
 {: #bm-at-events}

-As a security officer, auditor, or manager, you can use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with bare metal servers in {{site.data.keyword.cloud}}.
+As a security officer, auditor, or manager, you can use {{site.data.keyword.cloudaccesstrailfull}} to track how users and applications interact with bare metal servers in {{site.data.keyword.cloud}}.
 The account owner and users that are linked with the account can trigger bare metal server events that are logged in {{site.data.keyword.cloudaccesstrailshort}}.
 {:shortdesc}

 The {{site.data.keyword.cloudaccesstrailshort}} service records user-initiated activities that change the state of a service in
 {{site.data.keyword.cloud_notm}}.
-To get started monitoring your user's actions,see [Getting started with The IBM Cloud Activity Tracker](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started).
+To get started monitoring your user's actions,see [Getting started with {{site.data.keyword.cloudaccesstrailfull}}](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started).

 An initiator can be a user, a service, or an application.
 For a user to generate events, the user must have access to **Infrastructure** resources in {{site.data.keyword.cloud}} console.
 {: tip}